Here, we take an in-depth look at the latest monitoring information for Portugal.

 BIK+ actions

-Pillar 1 – safe digital experiences
+Pillar 1 – Safe digital experiences

 Safe digital experiences refer to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.

-Responses to EU laws
+Implementing EU laws

 - In Portugal, no legislation to give further effect to the Digital Services Act (DSA)has been published to date, except for Decree-Law no 20-B/2024, February 16th, 2024, designating the competent authorities and the coordinator of digital services.